DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 This command takes the following parameters:

 * `-v ${TEST_FOLDER}:/tests` - maps the `TEST_FOLDER` directory on the host machine to the `/tests` directory in the container.
-You can map any host directory to any container directory.
+You can map any host directory to any container directory:

     `-v //c/Users/Username/tests:/tests`

     `-v //d/tests:/myTests`

-* `-it testcafe/testcafe` - runs TestCafe in the interactive mode with the console enabled
+* `-it testcafe/testcafe` - runs TestCafe in the interactive mode with the console enabled;
 * `${TESTCAFE_ARGS}` - arguments passed to the `testcafe` command.
-You can use any arguments from the TestCafe [CLI](command-line-interface.md).
+You can use any arguments from the TestCafe [CLI](command-line-interface.md);

     `-it testcafe/testcafe 'chromium --no-sandbox,firefox' /tests/test.js`

     You can run tests in the Chromium and Firefox browsers preinstalled to the Docker image.
-Add the `--no-sandbox` flag to Chromium if the container is run in  unprivileged mode.
+Add the `--no-sandbox` flag to Chromium if the container is run in the unprivileged mode.

     Use the [remote browser](command-line-interface.md#remote-browsers) to run tests on a mobile device.
 To do this, you need to add the `-P` flag to the `docker run` command and specify the `remote` keyword as the browser name.